whatjakecodes/whatjakecodes.github.io/blogs/method-object-refactor-pattern.md

 ```

 Next is a laborious, but unavoidable, step (which might have been conducted earlier).
-Imagine, too, that the original developer who wrote this code is no longer on the team.
+The original developer who wrote this code is no longer on the team, so one must understand it all by themself.
-No one really knows what it does.
-There are no tests (but it works in production!).
+No one really knows what it does - there are no tests, but it seems to work fine in production.

-One reads and notices some code that seems mostly independent of one another, and labels those "Chunks 1 and 2".
+While reading and learning the code, one notices code that seems mostly independent, and labels those "Chunks 1 and 2".
 One keeps reading and notices some duplicate logic and labels that "Chunk A".
 Assume that each "chunk" consists of calls to the `exchange` and `repository` instances,
 as well as various local variables, control-flow statements, and loops.